dovidio/personalwebsite/content/en/post/deploying-a-postgres-cluster-in-rancher.md

 <!--more-->

 Essentially, it's sufficient to follow the [quickstart tutorial](https://github.com/zalando/postgres-operator/blob/master/docs/quickstart.md).
 There is only a caveat.
 I am running a bare metal K3s cluster.
-By default, the operator will try to create a `PersistentVolumeClaim` with the default storage class of the Cluster.
+By default, the operator will try to create a `PersistentVolumeClaim` with the default storage class of the cluster.
 Problem is, my cluster didn't have a default storage class.
 The `PersistentVolumeClaim` fails, and looking at the events it becomes clear what's the problem: `FailedBinding: no persistent volumes available for this claim and no storage class is set`.

 ![Failed persistent volume binding](/images/uploads/screenshot-2022-02-06-at-11.37.30.png)